 sys.path.append(os.path.join(os.environ["SUMO_HOME"], 'tools')) import sumolib net = sumolib.net.readNet(<NETFILE>) detectors = for id, lon, lat in <DETECTOR_INPUTFILE>: xy_pos = net.convertLonLat2XY(lon, lat) # look 10m around the position lanes = net.getNeighboringLanes(xy_pos, xy_pos, 10) # attention, result is unsorted bestLane = None ref_d = 9999. for lane, dist in lanes: # now process them and determine a "bestLane" # ... if dist < ref_d: ref_d = dist bestLane = lane pos, d = bestLane.getClosestLanePosAndDist(xy_pos) detectors.append(sumolib.sensors.inductive_loop.InductiveLoop(id, bestLane.getID(), pos)) sumolib.files.additional.write(<DETECTORFILE>, detectors)

-The frequency of data aggregation for data collection is 60 sec as default.
+The period of data aggregation for data collection is 60 seconds by default.
 The default output file name is set as none.
 Detector type (source, sink, between) can also be given if it is available.
-En example of the output file is shown below.
+An example of the output file is shown below.

 Processing input data#

 A common format for detector data is an aggregation into slots of one minute.
 The dfrouter can process files with the following formats:

 In addition to the above mentioned detector definition, the following definition can also be applied.